Hollie Steel: Britain's Got Talent

 In April 2009, Steel auditioned for the third series of Britain's Got Talent.
 In her first televised appearance, she began her number ballet dancing to "I Could Have Danced All Night" from the musical My Fair Lady, then, as judge Simon Cowell started to reach for his buzzer, she began singing the song with an unexpectedly powerful voice, stopping him from pressing it.
 She received a standing ovation from the audience and the approval of all four judges.
 Guest judge Kelly Brook was in tears and called her performance, "beautiful and lovely".
 Commentators and mainstream media outlets speculated that she might defeat Susan Boyle, who had made an impression worldwide in the first show of the series.
 Over thirteen million viewers watched Steel's performance and, within one day of a video of her performance being posted on YouTube, over a million viewers had seen her worldwide.
 She was interviewed on US television via satellite link during NBC's Today show.

 During her semi-final of Britain's Got Talent in May, Steel suffered a massive panic attack on stage, causing her to stop mid-performance.
-After she had a drink and asked for a second chance, Ant and Dec broke the good news to her that they do have time to do it again, which made her happy to the point Cowell intervened saying, "I don't care how we find it but we will find the time somewhere", and she was allowed to perform a second time.
+After she had a drink of water and asked for a second chance, Ant and Dec broke the news to her that they did not have time for her to start over, which made her unhappy to the point Cowell intervened saying, "I don't care how we find it but we will find the time somewhere", and she was allowed to perform a second time.
 Her second attempt at "Edelweiss" went well and she was praised by the judges for being accomplished and brave in the trying circumstances.

 In the final, she performed the song "Wishing You Were Somehow Here Again" from Phantom of the Opera.
 Her performance was well-received, and the viewer voting resulted in her finishing in sixth place, receiving 3.9% of the reported 4 million votes, calculating to 156,000 votes.

 During June and July 2009, Steel appeared in Britain's Got Talent – The Live Tour 2009 with most of the other finalists from the third series.
 She was home tutored between rehearsals and the start of the tour.
 The rehearsals were held at the Apollo Theatre in Hammersmith.
 The tour opened at Birmingham, England on 12 June 2009, and finished on 5 July 2009 at Bournemouth.
 During the live stage shows, Steel performed solo and also in combination with other artists such as 2 Grand, with whom she performed "Edelweiss" in Newcastle.